This page explains our review processes for ngā kōhanga reo.

 - discuss review priorities with whānau and consider their suggestions

-At this hui, we also need any documents that help our review.
+At this hui, we also need any documents that help inform our review.
 These documents include the completed KWAS.

 Throughout the review we continue talking with whānau and discussing our findings.